History of the Hollyford Valley

 How it Began

-Ed struggled to make a living from the walk and in 1968 Jules Tapper and Viv Allot took up the ailing business, registered Hollyford Tourism Company and conducted their first year of operation in the summer of 1969 / 1970.
+Ed struggled to make a living from the walk and in 1968 Jules Tapper and Viv Allot took up the ailing business, registered Hollyford Tourism Company and conducted their first season of operation in the summer of 1969 / 1970.

-Track upgrades
+Trip upgrades

 Jules and Viv purchased a 21 foot diesel powered launch ‘Davey Gunn’ and put her on Lake McKerrow in 1969, followed by two 18 foot alloy jet boats shortly thereafter.
 These jet boats were the first alloy V nosed fine stemmed commercial jet boats in New Zealand.
 Jules and Viv also made extensive additions and improvements to the buildings that were originally in the area as prior to this there was no electricity, running water, bathrooms or toilets in either of the lodge sites.
 In addition they developed their own airstrips to make the operation viable and self sufficient as there wasn’t, and still isn’t, any road access.

-In the late 1990’s, the company was sold to Peter Archibald, Stephen Fisher, Matthew Rose, and Mo and Louise Gardiner who set about making extensive improvements, including the refurbishment and extension of Martins Bay Lodge accommodation block and bathroom unit, the building of a new Pyke Lodge, the purchase of a new twin engine jet boat and a 20 seat shuttle.
+In the late 1990’s the company was sold to Peter Archibald, Stephen Fisher, Matthew Rose, and Mo and Louise Gardiner who set about making extensive improvements, including the refurbishment and extension of Martins Bay Lodge accommodation block and bathroom unit, the building of a new Pyke Lodge, the purchase of a new twin engine jet boat and a 20 seat shuttle.
 A strong customer focus was also introduced with time and effort being placed on getting the product right for the customer.
 The result being a 100% recommend rate of the Hollyford Track to friends and family from the 1500 of their customers that were surveyed.

 Ngāi Tahu Tourism